 Captain Rolfe

-The Pirate Lord, he is the leader of Skull’s Bay and the Dead Islands.
+Captain Rolfe is the Pirate Lord, he is the leader of Skull’s Bay and the Dead Islands.
 He is famous for the tattooed map on his hands that can locate treasure, enemy ships, and more.
+As a pirate, he has done many questionable things.

 Where does The Assassin's Blade take place?